Guide to choosing the right gravel bike

 For example: 80 cm x 0.65 = 52 cm frame.

-• Adjust the saddle height so that your leg is almost extended.
+• Adjust the saddle height so that your leg is almost fully extended.

-• Make sure the handlebar allows for different comfortable positions.
+• Make sure the handlebars allow for different comfortable positions.

-Use an appropriate stem to keep your back relaxed.
+Use a suitable stem to keep your back relaxed.